 Alcohol Beverage Control (A.B.C.) - Alcohol Beverage Control investigates all related violations reported through the division or by the public.
 Furthermore, Alcohol Beverage Control performs investigative work to ensure that businesses or individuals, who sell/distribute alcohol, are licensed and in compliance with the law

 The Newark Fire Division currently operates nineteen engine companies, twelve ladder companies, and two rescue companies out of nineteen firehouses, located throughout the city.
 These nineteen firehouses are organized into six battalions, under the command of a tour commander (Deputy Chief) per shift.
 There is also an on-duty special operations battalion chief, as well as a safety battalion chief.
 In addition to the nineteen firehouses, the NFD also operates a special operations facility at 191 Orange St., which houses the Haz-Mat.
 Support Unit, the Haz-Mat.
 Mobile Lab, the Medical Ambulance Bus, the Air Cascade Unit, the Mobile Command Unit, the USAR Collapse Rescue Shoring Unit, the Special Operations Quick Response Attack Vehicle(QRV 1), the Marine Unit, and several other specialized units.
 The NFD also operates a Special Services Division at 56 Prospect St.

-The Police Division is entrusted to protect and serve the residents of the City of Newark’s by securing neighborhoods, business districts and municipal assets.
-The Police Department not only combats crime and maintain order, but strengthen substantive relationships with resident, neighborhood and business organizations.
+The Police Division is entrusted to protect and serve the residents of the City of Newark by securing neighborhoods, business districts and municipal assets.
+The Police Division not only combats crime and maintains order, but strengthens substantive relationships with residents, neighborhoods and business organizations.

 Residents are invited complete surveys at five Saturday afternoon events in all five of Newark’s wards